 If you even care about that sort of thing.
 I do not.
 It seems the people of Portland have adapted and claim Seattle’s teams as their own even though the citizens hate Seattle and always claim to be a better city.

 Portland does, however, have the Portland Trailblazers basketball team and a local soccer team, the Timbers.
 People seem to care a lot about them.
 Again, not into sports, care levels are null.
-However growing up in Oakland I used to be a huge A’s and Raiders fan(they’re following me to Las Vegas) and even still love tailgating with all of the friends.
+However, growing up in Oakland I used to be a huge A’s and Raiders fan(they’re following me to Las Vegas) and even still love tailgating with all of the friends.
 There is no tailgating in this city.
 People go to really expensive bars before the games instead.
 It’s not in the slightest bit close to what a tailgating city has to offer.
 If Portland had a Football team, what would the name be?
-Please go answer and see what I’ve come up with.
+Comment below.

 27) Locals Hate Californians